saadbadreddine/sefactory-fsw-final-project/README.md

 - This design was done on Figma for fine details.
 - The app follows material guidelines and uses material 3 widgets which were released alongside Android 12.
 - The app also uses Android 12 material you dynamic color feature.
 A user-generated scheme is derived from a user’s personal wallpaper selection, then Hustle app will reflect color preferences at the individual device level.
-To learn more about material you please visit: [Material You Dynamic Color](https://m3.material.io/styles/color/dynamic-color/overview).
+To learn more about material you please visit: [Material You Dynamic Color](https://m3.material.io/styles/color/dynamic-color/overview) and [Flutter material.io dynamic color package](https://pub.dev/packages/dynamic_color).

 | Landing      | Home/Search |
 | ------------ | ----------- |